ThoughtWorksInc/DeepLearning.scala/_drafts/Announcing-DeepLearning.scala-2.0.0.md

 ### Object-oriented programming

 The code base of DeepLearning.scala 2.0 is organized according to Dependent Object Type calculus (DOT).
-All features are provided as mix-in-able plugins.
+All features are provided as mixin-able plugins.
 A plugin is able to change behaviors or APIs of all DeepLearning.scala types.
 This approach not only resolves [expression problem](https://en.wikipedia.org/wiki/Expression_problem), but also gives plugins the additional ability of **virtually depending** on other plugins.

 ### Static type system